-Sanima Capital is a licensed merchant banker from Securities Board Of Nepal (SEBON) and a DP License holder institution from CDS and Clearing Limited.
-Among many services to offer, DEMAT is also one of the major service Sanima Capital provides.
+Sanima Capital is a licensed merchant banker from the Securities Board Of Nepal (SEBON) and a DP License holder institution from CDS and Clearing Limited.
+Among many services to offer, DEMAT is also one of the major services it provides.
 For the ease and feasibility to make payment of DEMAT Annual Maintenance Cost and MeroShare Annual Maintenance Cost, Sanima Capital Limited is listed in Khalti.
-Now you can pay Sanima Capital Demat account renewal fees directly from your smartphone using Khalti app.
+Now you can pay Demat account renewal fees directly from your smartphone using the Khalti app.
 This maintenance fee, Rs.
 100, is charged annually according to the bylaws of Depository Participants.

 Pay Sanima Capital Demat fees and MeroShare fees via Khalti in these few simple steps:

-2. Tap on Share icon on the home screen
+2. Tap on the Share icon on the home screen

-3. Tap on Sanima Capital icon and choose Demat Sanima or MeroShare Sanima
+3. Tap on the Sanima Capital icon and choose Demat Sanima or MeroShare Sanima

-4. Enter your Client ID (16 digit Demat account number), Full Name, Mobile Number, and Amount (100 rupees for one-year duration of Demat and 50 rupees for one-year duration of MeroShare); and tap on SUBMIT
+4. Enter your Client ID (16 digits Demat account number), Full Name, Mobile Number, and Amount (100 rupees for the one-year duration of Demat and 50 rupees for the one-year duration of MeroShare); and tap on SUBMIT

-After the successful payment, Sanima Capital team will look into your payment and you will receive a confirmation email about renewal of your Demat and MeroShare accounts.
+After the successful payment, the Sanima Capital team will look into your payment and you will receive a confirmation email about the renewal of your Demat and MeroShare accounts.

 Don’t have a Khalti account yet?
 Create it in two minutes!

-Don’t have enough balance in your Khalti wallet?
-Load fund instantly using mobile banking, eBanking, bank voucher deposit, Khalti Sewa Kendra, and more methods!
+Don’t have enough fund in the Khalti wallet for the Demat renewal fee payment?
+Load fund instantly using mobile banking, eBanking, bank voucher deposit, Khalti Pasal and more methods!
 How?

 What is a Demat account?
 What are the purposes of opening a Demat account?

-You must have a Demat account to start trading in share market or stock market in Nepal.
+You must have a Demat account to start trading in the share market or the stock market in Nepal.
 Demat account works exactly like a bank account; the only difference being that they transact in shares rather than in cash.
-You can also transfer shares from one demat account to another.
+You can also transfer shares from one Demat account to another.